hildjj/cbor-specs/regexp.md

 ## Semantics

-Tag 48 is applied to an array containing one or two strings.
+Tag 279 is applied to an array containing one or two strings.
 The first string is always the regular expression `pattern`, which can be obtained from an ECMAScript RegExp object with the `source` property.
 The first string should not be empty (`""`).
 To signal the empty regular expression, ECMAScript-262 recommends `"(?:)"`.
 Note however, that an empty string does not cause problems in practice, since the RegExp constructor will accept an empty string (whereas the slash syntax "/foo/gu" does not).
+If the first element of the array is any type other than UTF8String, the RegExp constructor will first apply String() to its first argument, with sometimes surprising, but not catastrophic results.

 If the second string is specified in the array, it represents zero or more single-letter flags that modify the function of the regular expression.
 The flags can be obtained from an ECMAScript RegExp object with the `flags` property.
 Note that in ECMAScript RegExps, the order of flags is not significant.
 The second string may be absent, which is equivalent to `undefined`.
 It may also be an empty string (`""`).
+If the second element of the array is anything other than not present, undefined, or a string consisting of currently-valid flags, the RegExp constructor will correctly throw an exception.

 When decoding, if the first element of the array is not a string, signal an error.
 If the first element is the empty string, it is safe to pass into the